shunal/teamsfc-web-app/FORMSPREE_SETUP.md

 ### Step 2: Create a New Form

 1. In your Formspree dashboard, click "New Project" or "+ New Form"
-2. Give it a name like "TEAMSFC Contact Form"
+2. Give it a name like "TEAMS FC Contact Form"
 3. Formspree will generate a unique Form ID (looks like: `xwkgybqr`)

 ### Step 3: Update contact.html